Opera House Arts Health and Safety Protocols

 An email or text message displayed on phone or electronic device from the test provider or laboratory.
 The information provided should include the name of person tested, type of test performed, and date of negative test result

-Exceptions will also be made for children under 12, who are accompanied by an adult who meets the above vaccination requirements.
-Children who do not qualify for vaccination (currently those under 12) will also be required to present proof of a negative COVID-19 test as outlined above.
+Exceptions will also be made for children under the age that allows for vaccination (currently under 12), who are accompanied by an adult who meets the above vaccination requirements.

 For your safety, as well as our artists and staff, the Opera House will not admit any guests who do not provide the documentation required above.